yanns1/fmtna/README.md

 - lowercase
 - UPPERCASE

-It should be cross-platform, but has only been tested on Linux (more specifically Linux Mint 21.2).
+It should be cross-platform, but has only been tested on Linux (more specifically Linux Mint 21.2) and Windows 11.
-It has also been tested on Windows 11, and it _does not_ work.

 ## Contents